mrdoob/three.js/threejs/lessons/threejs-scenegraph.md

 Let's also put a single point light in the center of the scene.
-We'll go into more details about point lights later but for now the simple version is a point light represents light that eminates from a single point.
+We'll go into more details about point lights later but for now the simple version is a point light represents light that emanates from a single point.

 ```js
 {